 The future leader of the Soviet Union Leonid Brezhnev was in India at the time of the invasion.
 He made several speeches applauding the Indian action.
 Nikita Khrushchev telegraphed Nehru stating that there was “unanimous acclaim” from every Soviet citizen for “Friendly India”.

 The UK Government deplored the use of military force.
 However, it understood the desire to incorporate the territories, and had been broadly frustrated by Portugal’s refusal to relinquish its possessions.

 The Dutch feared that India’s attack on Goa might encourage Indonesia to make a similar attack on Netherlands New Guinea.
 Fears were so great that on the 27th of December 1961, the Dutch requested that the US provide naval support as a deterrent.

-At the UN the US, the UK, France and Turkey proposed a resolution condemning the Indian invasion, but it was blocked by the USSR and its allies.
+The US, the UK, France and Turkey proposed a UN resolution condemning the Indian invasion, but it was blocked by the USSR and its allies.

 With the fall of Goa, 451 years of European rule in India finally came to an end.
 Nowadays, there is little evidence of Portuguese rule in Goa aside from the odd place name, a handful of Catholic churches and the two landmarks of the Cathedral of Santa Caterina and the Basilica of Bom Jesus.